CruxConnect/crux-docs/_order/get_order_fees.md

 position: 4.04
 visibility: public
 method: get
-description: Get the Fees for a potential Order.
+description: Get the Fees for an Order.
 right_code: |

   ~~~ json